IoannaThoma/scoping-fairness-in-risk-prediction/literature.md

 Furthermore, the exploration of counterfactual learning methods, exemplified by CF-SimCLR, expands the horizon by enhancing model generalisation and performance across diverse datasets, particularly in scenarios with limited label settings.

-Overall, this narrative underscores the interdisciplinary nature of this research and the intertwining concepts from machine learning, causal inference, and medical sciences to tackle fundamental challenges such as fairness, robustness, and efficiency in real-life applications
+Overall, this narrative underscores the interdisciplinary nature of this research and the intertwining concepts from machine learning, causal inference, and medical sciences to tackle fundamental challenges such as fairness, robustness, and efficiency in real-life applications.

 - generalise from observed measurements to underlying constructs of interest

+## Why is my classifier discriminatory?

+### Section 4.2 -description/summary
+It discusses the challenge of addressing discrimination in predictive models when the difference in noise between groups \((N_0 - N_1)\) is dominant.
+Choosing a better model might not improve fairness without reducing accuracy, especially when available features are not equally predictive for both groups.

+To tackle this, the authors suggest identifying clusters of individuals where discrimination is high to guide the collection of additional variables.
+This approach uses a random variable $C$ to represent clustering, with $C=c$ indicating membership in cluster $c$.
+The expected prediction cost $ρa​(c)$ for a cluster $c$ with protected attribute $a$ is calculated, and clusters where the absolute difference in expected prediction costs \(|\rho_0(c) - \rho_1(c)|\) is large highlight groups with worse-than-average discrimination.
+For example, zero-one loss \( \rho^{ZO}_a(c) \) is used, where \( \rho^{ZO}_a(c) := \mathbb{E}[1[\hat{Y} \neq Y] \mid A = a, C = c] \).